panoply/syncify/readme.md

 # Transform

 In Syncify, `input` files can be transformed and augmented.
 The `transform` option allows you to control how files are processed.
-Syncify supports processing for the following file types:
+Syncify supports built-in or partial processing for the following file types:

 - `.liquid`
 - `.json`